a-schulz/ti-interactive-garden/README.md

 - **MFRC522**: For controlling the RFID readers [(Library Link)](https://github.com/miguelbalboa/rfid)
 - **Adafruit_NeoPixel**: For controlling the LED rings [(Library Link)](https://github.com/adafruit/Adafruit_NeoPixel)

+## Development Environment

+### Requirements

+- VS Code with PlatformIO extension
+- Arduino Uno board

+### Getting Started

+1. Open this project folder in VS Code
+2. Ensure PlatformIO extension is installed
+3. Connect your Arduino board to your computer
+4. Use the PlatformIO toolbar at the bottom of VS Code for:
+   - Building the project (checkmark icon)
+   - Uploading to Arduino (right arrow icon)
+   - Serial monitor (plug icon)

+### Building and Uploading

+- Build: Click the checkmark icon in the PlatformIO toolbar
+- Upload: Click the right arrow icon in the PlatformIO toolbar
+- Monitor: Click the plug icon to open serial monitor

+### Helpful VS Code + PlatformIO Tips

+- Use `Ctrl+Alt+U` to upload your code to the Arduino
+- Use `Ctrl+Alt+S` to open the serial monitor
+- Use PlatformIO Home (house icon) to manage libraries and boards

 ## Installation Instructions

-1. **Install Arduino IDE** if not already installed
+1. **Install VS Code and PlatformIO extension** if not already installed
-2. **Install Required Libraries**:
+2. **Install Required Libraries** through PlatformIO Library Manager:
-   - Go to Sketch > Include Library > Manage Libraries
-   - Search for and install "MFRC522"
+   - "MFRC522"
-   - Search for and install "Adafruit NeoPixel"
+   - "Adafruit NeoPixel"
 3. **Wire the components** according to the wiring diagram below
-4. **Upload the code** from reader.ino to your Arduino
+4. **Build and upload the code** using PlatformIO

 ## Wiring Diagram